nilshartmann/spring-graphql-training/README-gitpod.md

 Before you open your own training workspace with GitPod in the cloud, please make sure:

 - You need a **GitHub** account to use GitPod.
 GitPod will use your GitHub account for authorization.
 - When opening the workspace GitPod tries to open at least one new browser tab.
 Make sure you allow gitpod to open this new tab.
+You can find more informations in the [GitPod docs on Browser Settings](https://www.gitpod.io/docs/configure/browser-settings).

 ## Creating and opening the Workspace